 Expedited defense procurement held up by elections

-Indian defense procurement, which had hitherto been steaming ahead via the fast track procedure for procurement is facing the prospect of delays due to the two-month long general elections slated to commence this month.
+Indian defense procurement, which had hitherto been steaming ahead via the fast track procedure for purchases is facing the prospect of delays due to the two-month long general elections slated to commence this month.

 The uncertainty over orders for Indian security forces under the expedited mechanism of the Defense Procurement Procedure (DPP) declared in August last year has come about due to the declaration of the dates of the elections last month.
 “Ordinarily the Defense Acquisition Council (DAC) meets every month.
 The last time it met was on February 17.
 But it hasn’t met after that because the election schedule was announced early in March,” one source told StratPost.